oyindonesia/oybayar-docs/source/includes/en/_accepting-payments.md

 ![Payment Link Save Configuration](images/acceptingPayments/paymentLink/payment_link_save_configuration.png)

 #### Monitoring transactions via OY!
 Dashboard
 All created Payment Link transactions are shown in the OY!
 Dashboard.
 Navigate to “Payment Link” → “One Time”/”Reusable” to see the list of created transactions.
 Inside the dashboard, you can see the details of the transactions, including all the transaction information inputted during creation, the status of transactions, and the payment reference number\*.
-The dashboard also has a feature to search, filter, and export the list of transactions in various formats : Excel (.xlsx), PDF (.pdf), and CSV(.csv)
+The dashboard also has a feature to search, filter, and export the list of transactions in various formats: Excel (.xlsx), PDF (.pdf), and CSV(.csv)

 ![Payment Link Monitoring Transactions](images/acceptingPayments/paymentLink/payment_link_monitoring_transactions.png)